mostly-ai/mostly-python/dev/README.md

 # Notes

-- Make sure to set `MOSTLY_PASSWORD` env var to be able to authenticate using the default values.
+- Make sure to set `MOSTLY_AI_PASSWORD` env var to be able to authenticate using the default values.